 Loaded with appealing aromatics of cherry, black currant and plum alongside subtler notes of vanilla and earth.
-The palate is dense, dark and full that adds textbook Syrah spice and warmth.
+The palate is dense, dark and full with textbook Syrah spice and warmth.
 A delicious New World wine that blends in some Old World structure and charm.

 Syrah is grown throughout the world, producing beautifully diverse and interesting wines.
 Syrah was found to be the offspring of two obscure grapes from southeastern France, Dureza and Mondeuse Blanche.
 The style and flavour profile of Syrah is greatly influenced by the climate in which the grapes are grown.
 Moderate climates, such as the northern Rhône Valley and parts of the Walla Walla AVA in Washington State, tend to produce medium- to full-bodied wines with medium to high levels of tannins and notes of blackberry, mint and black pepper.
 In hot climates, Syrah is more consistently full-bodied with softer tannin, jammier fruit and spice notes of licorice, anise and earthy leather.